 Navigating Grief and Deep Emotions

 Kelly sat down with Sara Schulting Kranz of the Live Boldly podcast to talk about navigating grief.
-Kelly discussed the myth of the stages of grief, the bucket of unfinished business, and having unanswered questions.
-She also talked about the most difficult parts of the grieving journey, things that we do and don’t say to grievers, learning from loss, and Kelly also shared tools for dealing with grief.
+Kelly discussed the myth of the stages of grief, the bucket of unfinished business, and unanswered questions.
+She also talked about the most difficult parts of the grieving journey, things that we do and don’t say to grievers, and learning from loss, and Kelly also shared tools for dealing with grief.

 Things to Know about Grief & Loss

 Despite popular belief, there are no orderly and predictable "stages" of grief.
 Each griever will process grief individually and at their own pace, rebuilding your life so that the loss becomes more manageable over time.